-JPI Plumbing & Heating Inc. is NYC Department of Transit: OQ certified to handle your gas header issues and Gas Certified by the NYC Department of Buildings for all you other gas leak concerns.
+JPI Plumbing & Heating Inc. is NYC Department of Transit OQ certified to handle your gas header issues and Gas Certified by the NYC Department of Buildings for all other gas leak concerns.

 We work with both Residential and Commercial properties.

-If you suspect you have a different type of leak don't hesitate to call JPI Plumbing and Heating, Inc. right away to inspect it for you!
+If you suspect you have a different type of leak, don't hesitate to immediately call JPI Plumbing and Heating, Inc. to inspect it for you!

-A good piece of advice, if you have an outside water spigot is at the end of the season, prior to temperatures dropping, to drain all of the water in the outside valve, and then shut off the water supply to it inside.
+A good piece of advice, if you have an outside water spigot, is at the end of the season, before temperatures drop, to drain all of the water in the outside valve and then shut off the water supply to it inside.

 Even though clogged drains are typically not a big issue to fix—they produce bad odors which obstruct a healthy, clean, and livable home.
-Homeowners very quickly get fed-up with their home smelling like an open sewer and usually the go out and purchase store bought cleaners.
+Homeowners very quickly get fed up with their home smelling like an open sewer, and usually, they go out and purchase store-bought cleaners.
 The problem may quickly escalate into the sewer line system literally being opened through damaged pipes.
-Always remember that store bought cleaners frequently settle into sewer line pipes and eat through the material.
+Always remember that store-bought cleaners frequently settle into sewer line pipes and eat through the material.
 JPI Plumbing & Heating, Inc. never advises homeowners to take matters into their own hands.

 We cannot place a camera in a line that already has water.
-In fact we do not place a camera for stoppages.
-Cameras locate if there is a separation in line, a back pitch in a line or even a collapse.
-We are able to see if there are tree roots in line as well.
+We do not place a camera for stoppages.
+Cameras locate if there is a separation in line, a back pitch in a line, or even a collapse.
+We can see if there are tree roots in line as well.

-A toilet – or commode – that constantly makes quiet leaking or dripping noises probably has an issue with its overflow tube, flush mechanism, float, or flapper valve.
+A toilet – or commode – that constantly makes quiet leaking or dripping noises probably has an overflow tube, flush mechanism, float, or flapper valve issue.
 All of these components are located in the tank or reservoir.
 Feel free to take a peek in there to see if anything looks off or out of place.